 The aim of the award is to celebrate the work of healthcare data analysts who have informed a substantive change that improves patient care in a healthcare system in the UK.

-Any kind of health and care organisation that provides, commissions, supports or delivers health services free at the point of care in primary, secondary or tertiary care, or across boundaries such as health care and social care is eligible to enter.
+Any kind of health and care organisation that provides, commissions, supports or delivers health services free at the point of care in the UK, in primary, secondary or tertiary care, or across boundaries such as health care and social care is eligible to enter.
 Those working in healthcare data analytics who work in conjunction with a health and care organisation free at the point of care are also eligible to enter.

 Nominations will need to demonstrate how the applied analysis has brought about positive change in the delivery or planning of care and substantial improvement in patient outcomes.
 Entrants should describe how they meet one or more of the following main criteria:

 We will open for entries for the 2024 award in the new year.

 - Evidence of an ability to structure and understand the problems faced by managers, clinicians or patients

 - Identification of data sources that could be used to address the problem